Rnad95/java-fundamentals/linter/README.md

 ## behaviour

 ---
-**The Application :** is created to discover the run time error for users.
+**The Application :** is created to discover the run time error for users files.

 ## Expected value